harcokuppens/pmwiki-cookbook-booleansearchfilter/README.md

 Note that everything related to the devcontainer is within the `.devcontainer/` folder, giving a clean separation between devcontainer and your cookbook files.

+The `setup` script changed files in the repository to create a new project focusing  on the specific cookbook of the project.
+For example it generates a new  README.md file at the root of the project to describe the cookbook and how to use and develop in it.
+All technical instructions are already in the README.md file.
+The developer only needs to add the  description of the cookbook and its usage details.

+When done developing the cookbook then you could commit the source files in the current project to an own repository dedicated to the cookbook.
+A good example where we also did this is [the ImagePopup cookbook repository](https://github.com/harcokuppens/pmwiki-cookbook-imagepopup/).

 ## Local folders binded into container

 Mount binding lets you conveniently edit files locally on your docker host, and lets